VeraNik1/Home_work_PY_9-10/README.md

 ![](ttt1.jpg)

-Hress any button to put 'X' there and the Bot will make its choice
+Press any button to put 'X' there and the Bot will make its choice

 ![](ttt2.jpg)